2025 Trinity College Study - Women in Contracting

 The independent research conducted in February and March of this year by Professors Andrew Burke and Na Fu of Trinity Business School, and sponsored by Contracting PLUS, has revealed new insights into Ireland's independent professional contractors, freelancers, solopreneurs, and the self-employed.

-Now in its fourth consecutive year, this unique study confirms the economic power of the project economy and continues to shed light on the essential contributions and distinctive nature of this dynamic workforce.
+Now in its fifth consecutive year, this unique study confirms the economic power of the project economy and continues to shed light on the essential contributions and distinctive nature of this dynamic workforce.

 Over 1,500 respondents participated in this year’s online independent survey by Trinity Business School, which highlights the economic and innovative impact of these professionals.